|

 rackets at the age of 9 years and later became a tennis professional in

-near Epsom Downs in 1974 providing a stringing service for Banstead Sports and
+near Epsom Downs and provided a stringing service for Banstead Sports and

 Seymour sports shops in Epsom and Dorking.
 The racket stringing workshop